rageworx/fl_imgtk/README.md

 # (lib)fl_imgtk

-* A small library for FLTK image toolkit
+* A small library for FLTK image toolkit.
 * Designed to use some useful effects in FLTK GUI.

 ## Lastest upate

+* 2017-03-29-0
+    1. Now supports many drawing image functions.
+        - merge();
+        - makealphamap();
+        - applyalpha();
+        - drawonimage();

+## Previous update

+* 2017-03-28-0
-* Cropping image to a new Fl_RGB_Image.
+    1. Cropping image to a new Fl_RGB_Image.
-* Supporting LLVM-gcc for Apple Mac.
-* Fixed bugs on Tone mapping (HDR), now it runs well for Drago and Reinhard algorithms.
+    2. Fixed bugs on Tone mapping (HDR), now it runs well for Drago and Reinhard algorithms.

+* 2017-03-24-0
+    1. First commit.
+    2. Supporting LLVM-gcc for Apple Mac.

 ## How to build ?